FOLLOW US

 LGBT+

 Spain is a generally tolerant and progressive place for LGBT+ travellers.
 There are active LGBT+ communities and social venues, particularly in big cities.
-Same-sex marriage has been legal in Spain since 2005.
-Since 2007, transgender people are able to register under their preferred sex in public documents such as birth certificates, identity cards and passports without undergoing prior gender reassignment surgery.
-Spain does not recognise a third gender.
+Same-sex marriage is legal.
+Transgender people can register under their preferred sex in public documents such as birth certificates, identity cards and passports without undergoing prior gender reassignment surgery.

 Read more advice for LGBT+ travellers.